 - The struggle for freedom entered a new phase

-Most of the countries in Asia and Africa got their independence after the end of Second World War but the period between the First and Second World War saw tremendous weakening of Imperialism.
+Most of the countries in Asia and Africa got their independence after the end of the Second World War but the period between the First and Second World War saw a tremendous weakening of Imperialism.

 Nationalist Movements in Asia

 - During this period, the freedom movement became a mass movement in India under the leadership of Mahatma Gandhi.

 - An uprising took place in Indonesia against Dutch rule.
 National Party was organized to achieve independence in 1927.

 - A movement for independence started in Korea from Japanese rule.

 - Iran was divided before World War I into Russian and British spheres of influence

 - The Soviet Government after the revolution gave up its sphere of influence

 - Soviet withdrew all their troops from that area